 With this path, we're looking for early-stage projects building bridges between traditional and decentralized finance (DeFi) and accelerating this convergence.
-Good examples of later-stage projects/protocols are Avalanche, Chainlink, Polygon and Celsius, and their usefulness beyond the financial sector points us down the second path.
+Good examples of later-stage projects/protocols are Avalanche, Chainlink, and Aave and their usefulness beyond the financial sector points us down the second path.

 The path back from the future:

 I'm asking founders how the world will look in the year 2045.
 This is the year in which the book/movie Ready Player One takes place - here's the movie trailer, but the book is better.

 Without ruining the story, it's easy enough to see examples of crypto, smart contracts, DeFi, NFTs (non-fungible tokens) and blockchain in the story's virtual world, OASIS.
 The narrative makes these things feel more fundamental than they are today, as they're all just building blocks of 'emerging market societies in the cloud' (h/t David Grider).
 Payments, financial services and how we spend our free time with media, art, and gaming are all basic requirements for the coexistence of virtual reality societies and everyday life.